awsdocs/amazon-sagemaker-developer-guide/doc_source/cdf-inference.md

 }
 ```

-Amazon SageMaker algorithms also support jsonlines format, where the per\-record response content is same as that in JSON format\.
+SageMaker algorithms also support jsonlines format, where the per\-record response content is same as that in JSON format\.
 The multi\-record structure is a concatenation of per\-record response objects separated by newline characters\.
 The response content for the built\-in KMeans algorithm for 2 input data points is:

 ```
 {"distance_to_cluster": 23.40593910217285, "closest_cluster": 0.0}